constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/problem_statement.md

 influence on the query completeness and the interpretation of the query results.
 The bias has two interconnected sources: a sensitivity to the initial conditions induced by the seed URLs and the structure of the web, which is not a fully connected graph.
-Hence, a data source that takes more steps to be accessed, in regards to the seed URLs, will be more difficult to discover.
+Hence, a data source that takes more steps to be accessed, in regards to the seed URLs will be more difficult to discover.
 Corollary, there is a bias based on the popularity of the data source, as it is easier to find a data source that is referenced more times and in a wide range of data source types (by data source types, I mean data sources that focus on specific topics) than data sources having the reverse properties.